lorenzodifuccia/safaribooks/README.md

 You can configure proxies by setting on your system the environment variable `HTTPS_PROXY` or using the `USE_PROXY` directive into the script.

-**Important**: since the script only download HTML pages and create a row EPUB, many of the CSS and XML/HTML directives are wrong for an E-Reader.
+**Important**: since the script only download HTML pages and create a raw EPUB, many of the CSS and XML/HTML directives are wrong for an E-Reader.
 To ensure best quality of the output, I suggest you to always convert the `EPUB` obtained by the script to standard-`EPUB` with [Calibre](https://calibre-ebook.com/).
 You can also use the command-line version of Calibre with `ebook-convert`, e.g.:
 ```bash
 $ ebook-convert "XXXX/safaribooks/Books/Test-Driven Development with Python 2nd Edition (9781491958698)/9781491958698.epub" "XXXX/safaribooks/Books/Test-Driven Development with Python 2nd Edition (9781491958698)/9781491958698_CLEAR.epub"